NathanReevesFSC/A1SentinelCommunitySolution/README.md

 # A1SentinelCommunitySolution
-A community built solution for the Action1 patch management platform
+A community built Sentinel solution for the Action1 patch management platform.